kolemor/CPSC449-Project_2/README.md

 - there are 500 student_ids, with upwards of 300 of them currently being used
 - there are 100 instructor_ids, with only ~14 of them being used

+# Users Service testing variables

+- the first user has a username of "James Smith"
+- Every user's non-hashed password is the same as their username
+- Users 1 - 500 have the 'student' role
+- Users 501 - 600 have the 'instructor' role
+- Users 551 - 600 also have the 'registrar' role

 # windows execution policy

 - if you are running this on a windows machine you may have to set the execution policy to run your virutal enviroment